sbb-design-systems/lyne-components/src/components/sbb-form-field-clear/readme.md

-The `sbb-form-field-clear` component can be used with the `sbb-form-field` component to provide the possibility to display a clear button which can clear the input value.
+The `sbb-form-field-clear` component can be used with the [sbb-form-field](/docs/components-sbb-form-field-sbb-form-field--docs) component to provide the possibility to display a clear button which can clear the input value.

-## Usage

-It currently works with simple inputs and does not support, for example, `select` inputs:

 ```html
 <sbb-form-field label="Label">